The Red Turtle: Plot

 A man set adrift by a storm wakes up on a beach.
-He discovers that he is on an uninhabited island with plenty of fresh water, fruit and a dense bamboo forest.
+He discovers that he is on an uninhabited island with plenty of fresh water, fruit, and a dense bamboo forest.
 It is dominated by a smooth rock hill.
-After a few nights he begins to hallucinate, firstly seeing a string quartet playing on the beach.
-He builds a raft from bamboo and attempts to sail away, but his raft is destroyed by an unseen monster in the sea, forcing him back to the island.
+After a few nights he begins to hallucinate, seeing a bridge to lead him offshore and later a string quartet playing on the beach.
+He builds a raft from bamboo and attempts to sail away, but his raft is destroyed by an unseen creature in the sea, forcing him back to the island.
 He tries again with a larger raft, but is again foiled by the creature.
-A third attempt ends with the raft destroyed but this time he is confronted by a giant turtle with a bright red shell.
+A third attempt ends similarly, but this time he sees the creature: a giant red hawksbill sea turtle.

 That evening, the man sees the red turtle crawling up the beach.
 In anger, he hits it on the head with a bamboo stick, then flips it over onto its back, stranding it.
 While working on another raft, he feels remorse and returns to the turtle but it is too heavy for him to flip over.
 He fetches water for it, but when he returns, it is dead.
 He falls asleep next to it.
 In the morning, the man is surprised to find a red-haired woman lying unconscious inside the shell, which has split.
 He fetches water for her and builds a shelter to protect her from the sun.
 When rain hits, the woman wakes up and goes swimming.
 The woman casts the shell adrift on the sea and the man does the same to his raft.
-The two fall in love.
+The two reconcile and fall in love.

 The couple have a red-haired son.
-The curious boy finds a glass bottle and his father and mother tell him their story.
-After accidentally falling into the sea, the boy learns he is a natural swimmer, and swims with three green turtles.
+The curious boy finds a glass bottle and his father and mother tell him their story through pictographs.
+After accidentally falling into the sea, the boy learns he is a natural swimmer, and swims with some green sea turtles.
 He swims back to his mother, who hugs him and looks out at the sea with apprehension.
 The boy grows into a young man.

-One day, a tsunami hits, destroying most of the bamboo forest and separating the family.
+One day, a tsunami hits the island, destroying most of the bamboo forest and separating the family.
 After the tsunami recedes, the young man searches for his parents and finds his mother wounded with no sign of his father.
 He swims out to sea and is joined by three turtles.
-We see the father clinging to a large bamboo tree.
-Just as he slips under the water they arrive and rescue him.
+They find his father clinging to a large bamboo tree.
+Just as he slips under the water, they arrive and rescue him.
 The young man also finds his glass bottle, and the family clean up the wreckage and burn the dead bamboo.